YTL2814454117/wbc_fsm/README.md

 ## License

+This project is based on Unitree Robotics SDK2 framework.

-Copyright (c) 2020-2023, Unitree Robotics.Co.Ltd.
+Original framework: Copyright (c) 2020-2023, Unitree Robotics.Co.Ltd.
 All rights reserved.

+Modified and extended by [ccrpRepo / ZSTU Robotics] © 2026

 ## Acknowledgments

-Based on Unitree Robotics SDK and control framework.
+- Based on Unitree Robotics SDK2
+- Motion data from LAFAN1 dataset
+- ONNX Runtime for model inference